oKelvinCosta/to-do_react/README.md

-# React + Vite
+# React + Vite + SCORM

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Beyond this, React Router DOM with hash mode works for launching a SCORM app.

+Obs.: The SCORM APi is not here in this projetct.

 Currently, two official plugins are available: